-I am an Associate Professor in the Department of Computer Science at the University of Texas at Austin, where I lead the UT-Austin Computer Vision Group.
+I am a Professor in the Department of Computer Science at the University of Texas at Austin, where I lead the UT-Austin Computer Vision Group.
+I was elected to the Academy of Distinguished Teachers at UT Austin in 2017.
 I received my Ph.D. from MIT in the Computer Science and Artificial Intelligence Laboratory in 2006.

 ||My research interests are in computer vision and